Batmanly/DFScan/README.md

 For each folder there is one thread is working , in the timers folder forum has to wait for 40 second for each new tab, because some websites has limit for scan keyword.
 ![](folder.gif)
-if your forum doesn't have limit for scanning you must and untimers folder your curl request. you can add search engine in the search engine tab with dork and keyword. some forum doesn't let you scan 3-4 lenght keyword , so you can use google dork for this keywords.
+if your forum doesn't have limit for scanning you must and untimers folder your curl request. you can add search engine in the search engine folder with dork and keyword. some forum doesn't let you scan 3-4 lenght keyword , so you can use google dork for this keywords.

 ![](with_dork.gif)
 as like before add curl command to in the search engine folder with the name you want.